De La Salle Santiago Zobel School: Campus

 The campus is situated on an irregularly shaped lot located at the heart of the Ayala Alabang Village.
 The campus's master plan was designed by the firm of architect Francisco Mañosa.
 In the master plan, the main objective was the creation of a unified learning environment, with the school grounds having a countryside atmosphere.
 In this view, alterations to the natural elements of the lot were kept at a minimum.

 When the school opened in 1978, there was only one building available for use, the St. La Salle Building, then called the "Main Building".
 At present, the campus is composed of a number of structures which have been necessitated by the burgeoning school population.
 The following major buildings are found on campus:

 Saint La Salle Building

 The first building on the campus, it houses the Grades 5 to 10 classrooms.
 The basement level, which was formerly a canteen-cum-multi-purpose hall was turned into the school's Learning Resource Center in 1992.
-It is composed of two libraries: the Antonio Montemayor Anievas Memorial Library and an Accounting Office which has replaced the previous High School Library.
+It is composed of one library: the Antonio Montemayor Anievas Memorial Library and an Accounting Office which has replaced the previous High School Library.
+The facade was where the two flagpoles and the St. La Salle statue were formerly located until 2011 when the former was moved to the St. Mutien Marie Building, and the latter near the Our Lady of the Star (OLSTAR) chapel.